20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 My little St. Nick

 My six-year-old son, Nicholas, sat in the grocery cart as I perused the canned vegetables.
-“How about this one, Mommy?” he asked, and handed me a can of asparagus.
+“How about this one, Mommy?” he asked, handing me a can of asparagus.
 “I love asparagus!”
 I told him.
 “Asparagus is my favorite vegetable, but it’s just too expensive.”
 I put the can back on the shelf.
 Three months later, I opened a crudely wrapped present from under the Christmas tree.
 It was a can of asparagus.
 Nicholas beamed in delight as he explained how he had saved his pennies to buy me the best Christmas gift I’d ever received. —Submitted by Brenda Bokor Wismer, Pinedale, Wyoming.
-Spoil mom with any of these 76 perfect Mother’s Day gifts.

 The need never goes away

 “Mommy, you are a fairy,” I said.
 My mother laughed like tinkling bells.
 “I am serious, Mother.
 You know everything.”
 “My child, I try to answer as best as I can.
 When you grow older, you will not need me,” she said.
 “No, Mom, I will always need you.
 Nothing can change that,” I said.
 Her words echo in my heart as I look at the blue sky: “Dear daughter, nothing remains the same except the vast blue sky.”
 It has been ten years since I lost my fairy.
 Mom, you were wrong about one thing: I still need you. —Submitted by Saman Rahman, Peshawar, Pakistan.
-Check out our list of superhuman things only moms can do.
+Mother’s Day can be intensely painful when she isn’t around.
+Learn how to survive Mother’s Day without your mom.

 A stand-up woman

 My mom had a great sense of humor and a knack for making everything fun.
 One thing that resonated with me, even as a small child, was how much she seemed to enjoy her own company and found ways to entertain herself.
 As a kid, I remember her giggling while paying bills.
 What was so funny about bill paying?
-She would put humorous notes in the reference section of the check: For the electric bill, she might put “You light up my life,” and for the mortgage she’d write “Four shingles closer to owning it all.” —Submitted by Robin Hynes, Slingerland, New York.
-This is the one resume mistake moms should never, ever make.
+She would put humorous notes in the reference section of the check: For the electric bill, she might put “You light up my life,” and for the mortgage, she’d write “Four shingles closer to owning it all.” —Submitted by Robin Hynes, Slingerland, New York.

 The hardest choice